williamjuan027/angular-animations-explorer/src/assets/post-content/third-party-libs/animate-style/animate-style.content.md

         this.isAnimating = true;

         // listen to animationend to allow additional logic to be run
-        // after the animation from animate.style is done executing this.cardContainer.nativeElement.addEventListener(
+        // after the animation from animate.css is done executing this.cardContainer.nativeElement.addEventListener(
             'animationend',
             (event) => {